Tomi7710/Business_Revenue_Analysis/README.md

 # Sales-Insights-Project
-Performed data cleaning using SQL on sales data and conducted data exploration to derive insights related to business revenue.
+Performed data analysis using SQL on sales data and conducted data exploration to derive insights related to business revenue.